 MTIs should be funded in the same way as statewide EE programs, and should consider the electric/gas split associated with each initiative.
 The proposal for a shared funding mechanism for statewide programs was presented in SDG&E ABAL 3268-E-A/2701-G-A and is pending before the Commission.
-This funding model would work regardless of the administrator structure, but if an Independent Statewide Administrator is selected, there likely would need to be a contract between a lead IOU and the Independent Statewide Administrator, following the model of Statewide Marketing Education & Outreach.
+This funding model would work regardless of the administrator structure, but if a Single, Independent Statewide Administrator is selected, there likely would need to be a contract between a lead IOU and the Single, Independent Statewide Administrator, following the model of Statewide Marketing Education & Outreach.

 Section 7: Market Transformation Cost-Effectiveness (CE) Framework